Beetron/beetron.github.io/_posts/2021-08-11-travellinghexagon.md

 ## New stuff I tried out in development
 #### Vector Art

 About midway through development I realized that pixel art for this game could be changed into vector art and it would result in cleaner looking lines.
-So I learned the basics of my first vector art program, <a href=https://inkscape.org/>Inkscape</a> and using my existing pixel art as a start, made vector art versions of my tiles.
+So I learned the basics of my first vector art program, [Inkscape](https://inkscape.org/) and using my existing pixel art as a start, made vector art versions of my tiles.

 Art comparison:
 ![Screenshot]({{ site.url }}/images/posts/2021/pixel_and_vector.png)

 #### Music

-I learned the basics of <a href=https://lmms.io/>LMMS</a> and used free VSTs and Soundfonts.
+I learned the basics of [LMMS](https://lmms.io/) and used free VSTs and Soundfonts.
 Composing music is really fun but I found it really hard to make anything that I thought was any good.
 I decided to leave it at around 30 seconds of music that I was kind of happy with, but I'll need a lot more practice to make a larger soundtrack.

 #### More options for SFX

 Another upside of learning LMMS was that I could enhance my SFX production options.
-In Larrikin Quest, I used only <a href=https://www.bfxr.net/>bfxr</a>, but LMMS has bfxr + heaps of other options since its an entire digital audio workstation. <a href=https://www.reddit.com/r/gamedev/comments/n4vhcs/150gb_of_high_quality_sound_effects_for_game/>I also used a few downloaded SFX from here.</a>
+In Larrikin Quest, I used only [bfxr](https://www.bfxr.net/), but LMMS has bfxr + heaps of other options since its an entire digital audio workstation.
+[I also used a few downloaded SFX from here.](https://www.reddit.com/r/gamedev/comments/n4vhcs/150gb_of_high_quality_sound_effects_for_game/)

 #### Level editor